 This recipe began as a powder.
 The tablet version was born after continual frustration from my husband and I, when using the powder version.
-It had a tendency of clumping together into a solid block, meaning we were hacking at it with a knife to break blocks off… GRRR!
-I figured that purposely clumping powder together and making “tablets” myself meant we’d have less hassle each evening getting lovely non-toxic dishwasher powder into our dishwasher!
-It’s so easy to do.
-If you’re not already making your own, get onto it.
-Stat!
+It had a tendency of clumping together into a solid block, meaning we were hacking at it with a kni

-- Combine all ingredients together in a large bowl, whisking until well combined.
+- Add all ingredients to a bowl and mix until combined.

 - Tablets may stick together, depending on how much moisture gets into your storage container.
 They should, however, come apart easily enough.
 If this really bothers you, line tablets on some baking paper and create layers.

 - If you leave this completed recipe (the powder) in a container, it will solidify – so making tablets is best.
 If your dishwasher only takes